LinuxProgramador/Encoder/README.md

 In the output of the obfuscated code, "#!/usr/bin/python3" is applied but it is a junk note, you can remove it if you like.

-The Python 3 source code is provided via an external file.
+The code to be encoded is passed through a .py file

 The script is obfuscated to avoid being analyzed by antivirus companies and rendered useless.

-Execution
+Execution:

 To run the encrypted code, use the following command:

     python3 encrypted_code.py

-Supported Architectures
+Supported Architectures:

     linux_aarch64